outtalent-team/culture/our_people.md

 # 8. Fun

 We don't like to always be serious.
-We think it's too boring.
+We don't like to be boring.

-We like to make the world and our own experience delightful and fun.
+Where it makes sense, we try to make the world and our own experience more delightful, creative, playful, and fun.